S3N4T0R-0X0/APT-Attack-Simulation/North Koreans APT/Labyrinth Chollima/README.md

 ![imageedit_5_5991500850](https://github.com/user-attachments/assets/2c6f83ad-eab6-4445-98ec-5265d1b6dd34)

-1.Create job description PDF file which will be sent spear phishing.
+1. Create job description PDF file which will be sent spear phishing.

-2.Use Shellter to inject DLL in the Sumatra pdf.exe which I will use in the attack through the pdf file that is used in the phishing campaign.
+2. Use Shellter to inject DLL in the Sumatra pdf.exe which I will use in the attack through the pdf file that is used in the phishing campaign.

-3.Executes the PDF file while simultaneously running (SumatraPDF.exe) in the background.
+3. Executes the PDF file while simultaneously running (SumatraPDF.exe) in the background.
 This executable contains the DLL payload, through which I will establish the reverse connection.

-4.Waits for the incoming connection from the backdoor to data exfiltration when it is executed on the target machine.
+4. Waits for the incoming connection from the backdoor to data exfiltration when it is executed on the target machine.